How To Fight and Beat Addiction on your own

 1.2.
 What Is Addiction?

 Addictions are experiences that can overwhelm a person’s consciousness and which have a net negative impact for the person.
-People turn to these experiences partly out of the appeal of the specific activity (whether drugs, eating, pornography, or gambling etc), partly due to their personal needs and characters (including mental states like depression or negativity), and partly due to the situations they face at the moment.
+People turn to these experiences partly out of the appeal of the specific activity (whether alcohol, drugs, eating, pornography, or gambling etc), partly due to their personal needs and characters (including mental states like depression or negativity), and partly due to the situations they face at the moment.
 And people tend to tolerate addictions because they lack access to attractive alternatives (more on this shortly).

 1.3.
 Feeling Your Power

 In fact, one thing that enables people to overcome addiction more than anything else: their belief that they are ultimately capable of doing so.

 The opposite attitude—believing you are incapable of fighting your addiction and that you are powerless while the addiction is all-powerful—will certainly not help you in achieving your goal.

 The Life Process Program stresses that addiction is more overcomable than you know.